Configuring and using rules for an MTA analysis

 - name: the exact name of the element to match against

-value: a Java regex to match the value of the element
+value: a Java regular expression to match the value of the element

 It is also possible to match an annotation with specific elements, without having to specify the symbol it annotates.
 The following example would also match on the @Bean annotation in the same code as the previous example: